Line 6 HX Stomp Review

 Bonedo's HX Stomp YouTube Demo

-We have a demo in the works, though I'd first recommend checking out Bonedo's demo of the HX Stomp.
+I'd recommend checking out Bonedo's demo of the HX Stomp.
 He always does a fantastic job.

 I liked the ambient sounds most, particularly the delays I got from the existing presets.
 A lot of them were combined with involved reverb algorithms and pitch shifting.
 These all melded together well and sounded really good.